Mosqlimate-project/Data-platform/README.md

 # Mosqlimate Data-platform
 The Mosqlimate data Platform, encompasses a data acess API as well as a deployment of MLflow framework for model versioning (not code versioning, but experiment versioning).
 The platfor will provide both an API to input data (data going into the models to feed predictions) and another for model predictions data which will be stored for visualization purposes.

-## --- UNDER CONSTRUCTION ---
-We are still **under construction** so check back frequently to follow our development.

 ## Input data
 Our platform will provide geo-referenced **epidemiological**, **entomological** and **climate** data for the all of Brazil.
 Additional datasets mey be incorporated in the future, as they become available and are considered useful to modellers.